jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 - any [database supported by JobRunr]({{<ref "documentation/installation/storage/_index.md">}}),
 - your application running JobRunr.

-In addition, we will create a [ScaledObject](https://keda.sh/docs/latest/concepts/scaling-deployments/#scaledobject-spec) to configure the autoscaling behavior, which is detailed in the [next section](#configuring-autoscaling).

 First, deploy your JobRunr application.
 You will need to enable the dashboard to use the [JobRunr Pro metrics API]("#jobrunr-pro-metrics-api") which is going to be used to trigger autoscaling.
 You can deploy the background job server together with the dashboard or separately but make sure that the metrics API is always available for KEDA to fetch the metrics.
 For the purposes of this guide, we've deployed a simple Spring Boot application that allows us to schedule mock jobs via the `/schedule-example-jobs` endpoint.

 Our setup consists of 2 deployments:
 - `web` - which exposes the JobRunr dashboard on port `8000` and an API to schedule jobs on port `8080`
 - `workers` - which enables background job server for background task processing

-> The separation of the **dashboard** and the **background job server** is there to enable us to scale those two different parts separately.
+> The separation of the `web` and the `workers` is there to enable us to scale those two different parts separately.
 The dashboard deployment can be scaled independently to handle varying levels of user traffic without affecting the job processing capabilities.
 Similarly, the BackgroundJobServer can scale based on job queue metrics, ensuring optimal job processing efficiency.
 This separation ensures that even if no BackgroundJobServers are currently running, scheduled jobs will still be processed as the autoscaling configuration will start a new BackgroundJobServer on demand.

 We have also created a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) object called `jobrunr-service` that exposes ports of the `web` deployment, enabling access to the dashboard and API from outside of the cluster.
 Additionally, we deployed [PostgreSQL](https://www.postgresql.org/) as our database.
 <!-- TODO: change github url -->